iamdevonbutler/mongorules/README.md

 - Array of arrays of values/objects: ensures the outer array contains at least one array, and that the inner array contains at least three items.
   - *If the values are of type `string`*: prepend a third value to the minLength array to enforce a inner array string length.

+*Note: if using the array syntax, pass `null` to skip a particular validation*

 ### The 'validation' property
 The custom validation handler accepts two parameters, the field value, and field schema, and should return either `true` or `false`.
 The function is executed after the standard validation properties.